jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

-Can your function successfully separate the two circles?
-Some experimentation here with the value of `epsilon` is likely to be required.
-Try values of `epsilon` between `0` and `1.0` and describe your findings.
-For roughly what values of `epsilon` are you able to correctly separate the two rings?
+Can our function successfully separate the two circles?

 ```python